 Kimberly Graham-Daughter of Larry Graham, Lisa Loftin-Teacher, Carolyn Grahamwife of Larry, Tori Bumgardner-Winner, and Susan Hibbett-Teacher.
 Farragut's Buckner inducted in ETBCA Hall of Fame By Ken Lay KODAK --- Matt Buckner has yet to see his 40th birthday but he's already established legendary status as a high school baseball coach.
 He's won 508 games and three state championships.
 Buckner was honored by his peers when he was recently inducted into the Fast Tennessee Baseball Coaches Association Hall of Fame in a ceremonv at Smokies Stadium.
-He Monterey High School under the ETBCA Hall of Fame on Tommy Pharr, previously coached at Bearden High School.
-He led the Bulldogs to the 2009 Class AAA State Tournament before heading west and replacing Pharr as Farragut's head coach.
-Pharr, who won six state titles leading the Admirals, departed for Christian Academy of Knoxville.
-He won Class AA State Championships with the Warriors in 2014 and 2016.
-CAK recent- State Championship in Mur- Buckner's Admirals beat Saturday, June 2.
+He season as Farragut High School's head coach.
+He's guided the Admirals to seven Class AAA State Tournaments.
+Under Buckner's leadership, Farragut has won state championships in 2010, 2011 and 2014.
+Farragut also posted runner-up finishes in 2013 Farragut's head coach.